ESIPFed/usage-based-discovery/README.md

 # Usage-Based Discovery Prototype - A simple web application

 General instructions for set up:
-- Clone this repository. cd into the project directory.
+- Clone this repository. `$ cd` into the project directory.
 - Create a Python virtual environment with the command `$ virtualenv name-of-env`.
 For simplicity, name it 'venv'.

-- Start up virtualenv using the following command `$ source venv/bin/activate`.
+- Start up the virtual environment using the following command `$ source venv/bin/activate`.
 - Install the required python packages

 `$ pip install -r requirements.txt`